Olympus E-PL5 vs Sony A6400

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A6400 has an electronic viewfinder (2359k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-PL5 relies on live view and the rear LCD for framing.
 That said, the E-PL5 can be equipped with an optional viewfinder – the VF-3.
 The following table reports on some other key feature differences and similarities of the Olympus E-PL5, the Sony A6400, and comparable cameras.

 One feature that differentiates the E-PL5 and the A6400 is in-body image stabilization (IBIS).
-The E-PL5 reduces the risk of handshake-induced blur with all attached lenses, while the A6400 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The E-PL5 reduces the risk of handshake-induced blur with all attached lenses, while the A6400 offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the A6400 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).